-2. It is one of the thirteen original (Delaware, Pennsylvania, New Jersey, Georgia, Connecticut, Massachusetts Bay, Maryland, South Carolina, New Hampshire, Virginia, New York, North Carolina, and Rhode Island) founding states of the United States.[1,14]
+2. It is one of the thirteen original (Delaware, Pennsylvania, New Jersey, Georgia, Connecticut, Massachusetts, Maryland, South Carolina, New Hampshire, Virginia, New York, North Carolina, and Rhode Island) founding states of the United States.[1,14]

-3. Philadelphia, the state’s largest city, is home to Independence Hall where the United States Declaration of Independence and United States Constitution were drafted.
+3. Philadelphia, the state’s largest city, is home to Independence Hall where the United States Declaration of Independence and the United States’ Constitution were drafted.
 Philadelphia is also the first planned city in North America.[1,5]

 4. Pennsylvania is the second state after Delaware to ratify the Constitution of the United States of America.

-5. The Liberty Bell, an iconic symbol of American Independence, is located in the state of Pennsylvania.
+5. The Liberty Bell, an iconic symbol of American Independence, is located in Pennsylvania.
 The bell can be seen in the Liberty Bell Center in Independence National Historical Park.
-The bell was commissioned from London in 1752 by the Pennsylvania Provincial Assembly.
+The bell was commissioned from London in 1751 by the Pennsylvania Provincial Assembly.

 6. Benjamin Franklin and Bill Cosby are the famous Pennsylvanians.

 7. Pennsylvania is almost rectangular in shape.